mpabraham/IDS_Analysing_IMD/README.md

 # IDS_Analysing_IMD
-This project analyses the Index of multiple deprivation across the top ranked and bottom ranked local authority districts in the UK.
+This project explores the Index of Multiple Deprivation (IMD) within the highest and lowest-ranked local authority districts in the UK.
+We leverage UK boundary data to craft geospatial visualizations, providing insights into the geographic distribution of these districts across the UK.
+Additionally, we employ dumbbell plots to analyze how each of the indices used to calculate IMD varies within these two categories.
+Finally, linear regression is applied to uncover the primary factors influencing the assigned rankings.